-A majority of TEPAC is pleased to see that an article on biological diversity has been included in the FTA's environment chapter (Art.
-18.8).
-This majority supports the commitment the Parties have made to the maintenance of biological diversity, but is concerned about the use of the term "sustainable use" in Article 18.8(2).
-This phrase has recently been interpreted in some international conventions to allow for extensive harvesting and/or use of diverse species.
-TEPAC understands that this was not the intent of the parties in utilizing this phrase and that it was selected in order to conform with the term currently used in Andean law.
-TEPAC recommends an exchange of letters between the parties to clarify that their intent was not to allow for extensive harvesting and/or use of diverse species and that they intend this phrase to have the same meaning as the term "sustainability."
+A majority of TEPAC is pleased to see that an article on biological diversity has been included in the TPA's environment chapter (Art.
+18.10).
+This majority supports the commitment the Parties have made to the maintenance of biological diversity, and is pleased to see the footnote further clarifying the term "sustainable use" in Article 18.10(1).
+As USTR is aware, this phrase has recently been interpreted in some international conventions to allow for extensive harvesting and/or use of diverse species.
+TEPAC understands that the purpose of this footnote is to clarify that this was not the intent of the parties in utilizing this phrase, as the phrase was selected in order to conform with the term currently used in Andean law.